Michael Lipstein, MA, LMFT (WA and CA)

 I have been married to my wife, Valerie, since 1982.
 Together we have raised a son and daughter.
 I know from my first-hand experience of what works and what doesn't work when it comes to raising healthy children and how to develop and maintain a healthy marriage.

-I am committed to offering an innovative approach to counseling couples that want more out of their relationships.
+I am committed to offering an innovative approach to working couples that want more out of their relationships.

 I sincerely want to make a difference in people’s lives and relationships.
 I have applied this desire into a practical health based model that has been proven to be effective.